ZILtoid1991/iota/README.md

 Only WASAPI output is supported at the moment, but it seems to work correctly.
 Buffer overflow protection is done through spinning in a loop alongside with the wait.
 It's not nice, but works, and eliminates possible issues from inconsistent buffer sizes.

-Deinitialization is automatic through destructors and bug free.
+Deinitialization is automatic through destructors and mostly bug free.
 Windows-specific error-codes are handled as should.
+Device disconnection does not work.
+Selecting any audio device besides the default one (-1) does not work

 ### Linux